tal112/cert_scan/README.md

 ## Description

-Scans a given url for TLS versions and ciphers using nmap scripts
+Scans a given URL for TLS versions and ciphers using nmap scripts

 ## Use